baryhuang/ai-meeting-notes-agent/README.md

 # ai-meeting-notes-agent

-> I kept losing decisions my co-founder and I made in conversation.
-So I built this.
+> Every founding team makes their best decisions in conversation.
+Then loses them.
+So I built a system of record for everything said out loud.

-My co-founder and I argued for 20 minutes about what we agreed on in a meeting.
-We were both there.
-We both remembered it differently.
-Nobody wrote it down.

-This happens constantly at early-stage startups.
-Six meetings a day — investors, customers, advisors, co-founder syncs.
-The most important decisions are made out loud.
+Every startup I know has this problem.
+You're in six meetings a day — investors, customers, advisors, co-founder syncs.
+The most important decisions are made verbally.
+A week later, nobody remembers the details.
 Code goes in GitHub.
 Tasks go in Linear.
 But verbal decisions?
 Customer insights from discovery calls?
 That idea you voice-memo'd yourself at midnight?
 There's no system of record for any of it.

-**So I built one.** A Telegram bot — record a voice memo, send it, get a transcript back with speaker labels.
+I'm a CTO.
+I don't buy SaaS tools when I can build them.
+So I built a Telegram bot — record a voice memo, send it, get a transcript back with speaker labels.
 Then ask it questions across every conversation you've ever recorded: *"What did we agree on pricing?"* *"What did the customer say about onboarding?"* *"What did the investor say about our TAM?"*

 I open-sourced it because I think builders should show their work, not just talk about AI.
 This is production code my team actually uses.